apace100/origins-docs/docs/types/meta_action_types/choice.md

 }
 ```

-With a chance of 25% (weight / sum of all weights), this action will exhaust the player.
-With a chance of 25%, it will apply a regeneration effect.
-With a chance of 50%, it will set the player on fire for 8 seconds.
+This example has multiple entity action types with different weights: one with a 25% chance of applying exhaustion with a value of `0.5` to the player, another with a 25% chance of applying a Regeneration II status effect that would last for 5 seconds, and another one with a 50% of setting the entity on fire for 8 seconds.